AMERICAN COLLEGE OF EPIDEMIOLOGY

 ARTICLE VIII.
 Standing Committees

 Section 1.
-Standing Committees of the College are Admissions, Associate Member, Awards, Career Mentoring, Communication, Education, Finance, Membership, Minority Affairs, Publications, and Policy.
+Standing Committees of the College are Admissions, Associate Member, Awards, Career Mentoring, Communication, Education, Ethics, Finance, Membership, Minority Affairs, Publications, and Policy.
 Each Standing Committee, with the exception of the Associate Member Committee, shall comprise at least 5 Fellows or Members, and one Associate Member.
 At least one Fellow or Member shall be a member of the Board of Directors.
 Standing Committees shall report to the Board as requested by the President.
 The Outgoing Associate Board Member shall serve as chair of the Associate Member Committee, and the Incoming Associate Board Member shall serve as vice-chair.
 The chair of each remaining Standing Committee shall be appointed by the President, renewable for up to three consecutive years.
 The chair of each Standing Committee will appoint Committee members as needed, in consultation with, and with the approval of, the President.
 Committee members may serve a maximum of two three-year terms.
 After serving the maximum allowable term, any Committee chair or member may be reappointed to that Committee after a one-year hiatus.
 One ACE Fellow, appointed by the current ACE President, will serve as Advisor to the Associate Member Committee for a two-year term.

 Section 2.
 The Admissions Committee, including the Secretary and the Treasurer serving ex officio, shall receive and judge applications for the various classes of membership, and shall make admission recommendations to the Board of Directors.